Semicolonstartingtexts/conversationhubstandards/micro.md

 Clear To The Base Structure:
 … Clear the representation of the preferrings and definitions on the referenced device, if none is, the device itself is the referenced device, which don’t involve the conversation server repository in entirety without a forking of the repository involved when I think or say or type “Clear to the base structure, and confirm”, set and confirm

-Clear A Preferring:
-… Clear the representation of the referenced preferrings or preferring on the referenced object on the device when I think or say or type “Clear” or “Lose”, “preferring” or “preferrings” and a reference to a preferring or some preferrings but less than all and a reference to an object, if none is referenced, the referring device to the conversationserverstandards repository being used itself is the referenced object, and end the phrase with “and confirm,” set and confirm

 Clear The Definitions:
 … Clears the representation of the referenced definition or definitions on the referenced object when I think or say or type “Lose” or “Clear”, “definition” or “definitions”, a reference to an object, if none is referenced, the referring device to the conversationserverstandards repository being used itself is the referenced object, and a reference to a definition or some definitions but less than all and end the phrase with “and confirm,” set and confirm